-P_06 : Precipitation of γ' in Ni Superalloys - Non-isothermal
+P_06: Precipitation of $\boldsymbol{\gamma}'$ in Ni Superalloys - Non-isothermal

-This example simulates the kinetics of precipitation of gamma prime (γ) phase from gamma (γ) phase in Ni-8Al-8Cr and Ni-10Al-10Cr at.% alloys during continuous cooling.
+This example simulates the kinetics of precipitation of gamma prime (γ') phase from gamma (γ) phase in Ni-8Al-8Cr and Ni-10Al-10Cr at.% alloys during continuous cooling from a super-solvus temperature.
 The simulation results can be compared with experimental results from Rojhirunsakool et al. [2013Roj].

-DIS_FCC_A1 needs to be selected on the System Definer.
-See "Selecting the Disordered Phase as a Matrix Phase " on page 27 for details.
+DIS_FCC_A1 needs to be selected on the System Definer for both the thermodynamic and mobility databases.
+See "Selecting the Disordered Phase as a Matrix Phase " on page 29 for details.